How to Get a Personal Loan as a New Employee

 Many of the same strategies used for improving your chances to get a loan as a temporary worker will help when it comes to getting a car loan:

-Get a Job Offer Letter – As mention above, getting a job offer in a written form and provide it with your application for a car loan.
+Get a Job Offer Letter – As mentioned above, get a job offer in a written form and provide it with your application for a car loan.
 This proves to your lender that you will earn a salary capable of repaying the vehicle.
 The job offer helps to ease the mind of your lender since it lowers the chances that you might default on your car loan (lose the capability to repay the loan).

 Make a Sizeable Down Payment – The down payment serves as a way to show the lender your commitment to the process and decreases the lender’s risk to loan you money.
 As added benefits, a down payment also lowers your interest rate and decreases the amount of debt on the car.
 The ideal car down payment is 20%, according to AutoTrade.